 But in the tech industry, we have seen and continue to see landgrab disruption carried out by "ingredient" players from inside products--i.e. products from both incumbents pursuing sustaining innovation at the high end of markets, as well as new entrants at the low end of markets or in entirely new markets.

-I describe this inside-out trajectory or "path...from the fringe to the mainstream" as "3rd foothold disruption" and refer to both the young Microsoft and the mature Amazon.com as instances of this form of disruption.
+I describe this inside-out trajectory or "path...from the fringe to the mainstream" as "3rd foothold disruption" and refer to both the young Microsoft and the mature Amazon.com as instances of using this form of "ingredient-centered" disruption capture markets.

 Fast forward to now.
 Today's XaaS (anything as a service) economy is fast becoming an ideal landscape for 3rd foothold disruption.
 Marc Andreessen's much quoted observation that "Software is eating the world" encapsulates in 5 words the idea that intelligent "ingredients" inside both incumbents offerings and new startups have power, tremendous power.